 If your flight is canceled, most airlines will rebook you on their first flight to your destination on which space is available, at no additional charge.
 If this involves a significant delay, find out if another carrier has space and ask the first airline if they will endorse your ticket to the other carrier.
 Finding extra seats may be difficult, however, especially over holidays and other peak travel times.

 Each airline has its own policies about what it will do for delayed passengers waiting at the airport; there are no federal requirements.
 If you are delayed, ask the airline staff if it will pay for meals or a phone call.
 Some airlines, often those charging very low fares, do not provide any amenities to stranded passengers.
 Others may not offer amenities if the delay is caused by bad weather or something else beyond the airline's control.
 Contrary to popular belief, for domestic itineraries airlines are not required to compensate passengers whose flights are delayed or canceled.
 As discussed in the chapter on overbooking, compensation is required by law on domestic trips only when you are "bumped" from a flight that is oversold.
 On international itineraries, passengers may be able to recover reimbursement under Article 19 of the Montreal Convention for expenses resulting from a delayed or canceled flight by filing a claim with the airline.
-If the claim is denied, you may pursue the matter in small claims court if you believe that the carrier did not take all measures that could be reasonably be required to avoid the damages caused by the delay.
+If the claim is denied, you may pursue the matter in court if you believe that the carrier did not take all measures that could reasonably be required to avoid the damages caused by the delay.

 If the purpose of your trip is to close a potentially lucrative business deal, give a speech or lecture, attend a family function, or connect to a cruise, you might want to allow a little extra leeway and take an earlier flight.
 In other words, airline delays aren't unusual, and defensive planning is a good idea when time is your most important consideration.